holidays/definitions/CONTRIBUTING.md

 *Tests are required for new definitions*.

-## For validation updates
+## Definition Validation

 We maintain a `make validate` command to ensure that all YAML definitions match our internal specifications.
 This is to make working with this repository as independent as possible from the other repositories (like the existing ruby repository).
-If `make validate` passes then we ensure that anything consuming these files will receive 'correct formats.
+If `make validate` passes then we ensure that anything consuming these files will receive 'correct' formats.

+If you run into any weird `make validate` errors please open an issue or PR and highlight to what you are seeing.
+The validation code is brand-new and might have issues.
+Maintainers will respond quickly to any open problems.

 If you would like to add to, update, or otherwise fix any of our specs then please fork and submit a PR like you would any other change.
 Please note that we require 100% test coverage.
 Your builds will not pass if you fall below 100%.